-Mountainous regions can be found in many of the world's deciduous forests.
+Mountainous regions can be found in many of the world's temperate seasonal forests.
 In North America, the Appalachian and Adirondack Mountains rise from Alabama up to New York.
-Europe's Alps are largely covered with deciduous forest and have given their name to other mountain ranges in deciduous biomes, including the Northern Alps of Japan and the Southern Alps of New Zealand.
-However, when mountains reach extremely high altitudes, the cold climate and thin air cannot support the deciduous forest biome.
-The highest regions of certain ranges, such as the Alps, are alpine tundra, rather than deciduous forest.
+Europe's Alps are largely covered with temperate deciduous forest and have given their name to other mountain ranges in temperate deciduous forest biomes, including the Northern Alps of Japan and the Southern Alps of New Zealand.

-A stretch of trees slowly rising and falling over changing terrain is a common sight in deciduous regions.
+A stretch of trees slowly rising and falling over changing terrain is a common sight in deciduous forest locations.
 The United Kingdom's Cheviot Hills form a boundary between England and Scotland, and the limestone hills known as the Pennines run down the center of the isle of Britain.
-In the regions of France that are not mountainous -- largely in the center and northwest of the country -- similar hilly terrain can be found.
-Hills also stretch through the Great Lakes and New England regions of the United States.
+In the regions of France that are not mountainous - largely in the center and northwest of the country - similar hilly terrain can be found.